Lee Edwards: Career

-Edwards co-founded the Victims of Communism Memorial Foundation with the Heritage Foundation's founder and chairman, Edwin Feulner, and was appointed its chairman emeritus.
-Edwards is a signatory of the Prague Declaration on European Conscience and Communism.
+Edwards co-founded the Victims of Communism Memorial Foundation with The Heritage Foundation's founder and chairman, Edwin Feulner, and was appointed its chairman emeritus.
+Edwards was a signatory of the Prague Declaration on European Conscience and Communism.

-Personal
+Personal life and death

-He and his wife, Anne, who assists him in all his writing, live in Alexandria, Virginia.
-They have two daughters and eleven grandchildren.
+Edwards and his wife, Anne, who assisted him in all his writing, lived in Alexandria, Virginia.
+They had two daughters and eleven grandchildren.

+Edwards died at home in Arlington County, Virginia, on December 12, 2024, from pancreatic cancer at the age of 92.